 Byton – a new Chinese electric car company – revealed the M-Byte SUV at the Frankfurt Motor Show in 2019.
 The company’s first production car is 4,875mm long, so it’s bigger than a Jaguar I-Pace but smaller than an Audi e-tron.

 Deliveries in China will start by the middle of 2020 and Byton hopes to start taking pre-orders from European customers this year, too, with sales expected to follow in 2021.
 Prices haven't been confirmed, although entry-level right-hand-drive versions of the M-Byte could cost from around £40,000 before taxes or government grants have been taken into account.

 Based in Nanjing, China, Byton also has offices in Munich, Germany, and Santa Clara, USA.
 Its second production car – the Byton K-Byte – is also due to arrive in 2021, using the same platform as the M-Byte.

-Byton M-Byte interior and technology
+Byton M-Byte performance

 It has machine-learning capabilities that analyse the user’s schedule, location, preferences, and application data to provide functions such as scheduling reminders, online shopping tasks and remote charging management.
-It can recognise voices of different users and sounds from different directions in the car.
+It can also recognise voices of different users and sounds from different directions in the car.

 Various autonomous driving features are expected when the M-Byte goes on sale, with the company promising further over-the-air upgrades to expand the car’s abilities at a later stage.